faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 ## Terms and Conditions:

-1- Team size: Teams should have at least 2 people and no more than 7 members.
+1- Team size: Teams should consist of a minimum of 2  and maximum of 7 members.

-2- Open Source.
-The workflow, codes, and presentations prepared as part of the competition will be released as open source.
+2- Open Source: The workflow, codes, and presentations created as part of the competition will be as open source.

-3- The  competitors  are  asked  to  estimate  the  Covid-19  infection  percentage from each slice using Machine Learning.
-Only the pretrained models on ImageNet and Lung Nodules Segmentation models are allowed.
-Using any external data or other pretrained models are not allowed.
+3- General Rules: Participants  should  estimate  the  percentage of Covid-19  infection  from each slice using Machine Learning.
+Only  ImageNet's pre-trained models and Lung Nodule Segmentation models are allowed.
+The use of external data or other pre-trained models is not allowed.
 The models must be trained using the training data and evaluated using the validation data.

-4- Our dataset is only available for research purposes.
-When you use this dataset, you should give appropriate credit and not use the work for commercial purposes.
+4- Citation: The provided dataset is available for research purposes only.
+If you use this dataset, you should cite it appropriately and not use the work for commercial purposes.
-Specifically you should cite our work:
+In particular, you should cite the following work:
 ```bash
 @Article{jimaging7090189,
 AUTHOR = {Bougourzi, Fares and Distante, Cosimo and Ouafi, Abdelkrim and Dornaika, Fadi and Hadid, Abdenour and Taleb-Ahmed, Abdelmalik},